chef/automate/components/automate-chef-io/content/docs/data-lifecycle.md

 Purge jobs have the following options:

-* `purge_polices` (json) configures how old the corresponding data must be in the configured storage backend before it is purged.
+* `purge_polices` (map) configures how old the corresponding data must be in the configured storage backend before it is purged.
+  * `elasticsearch` (array) an array of ElasticSearch purge policies
+    * `disabled` (bool) Whether or not this job should be enabled
+    * `policy_name` (string) The name of the purge policy you wish to update
+    * `older_than_days` (int) The name of the purge policy you wish to update

 #### Infra Job Settings

-There are three infra node lifecycle jobs and one purge job with two ElasticSearch purge policies.
+The `infra` data type has four data lifecycle jobs, three are for node lifecycle and one is purge job with two ElasticSearch purge policies.

 ```json
 { "job_settings": [